“Inclusive Education: It’s not more work, it’s improved work!” ~ Loren Swancutt

 Special education teachers can also utilise their pedagogical expertise and regular teaching qualifications to teach general education curriculum classes.
 These occurrences may pose observational opportunities for other teachers to view successful inclusive practice.

 Co-teaching is the instructional arrangement in which two teachers deliver core instruction in partnership to one, general education class of students in a single physical space.
 Co-teaching partnerships require educators to make joint instructional decisions and share responsibility and accountability for the learning, management and outcomes of all students.

 Co-teaching provides greater opportunity for a variety of instructional strategies to be implemented by two qualified teaching professionals.
-It decreases teacher to student ratios, increases response time and feedback, and provides increased opportunity to enact differentiation.
+It decreases teacher to student ratios, increases response time and feedback, and provides increased opportunity to enact differentiation and to provide adjustments.
 Co-teaching supports collaborative practice, builds teacher capability, and is responsive to student diversity.

 Co-teaching provides opportunity for job-embedded professional learning for both teachers.
 It draws the strengths of both teachers together, allowing them to enhance their own practice through collaboration and ongoing modelled, shared and guided experiences within the shared classroom.

 Teacher Aide Support:

 As with special education teachers, schools may receive an allocation of teacher aides to support students with disability and other diverse groups of students.
 In an inclusive schooling model there is opportunity to think flexibly about how teacher aide allocations are utilised.
 Instead of pairing them with individual students or small groups, they can be assigned to a teacher/whole-class.

 Class teachers must take responsiblity for the learning of all students in their class.
 The relinquishment of responsiblity from the teacher and/or student to the teacher aide may result in the following detrimental impacts: